-In 2013, Funny or Die imagined a gay Bachelor:
+In 2013, Funny or Die imagined a gay Bachelor-style show:

 However, it’s not entirely clear how well either show is doing.
 Netflix doesn’t release viewing data.
-And while RuPaul’s Drag Race is currently entering its 10th season, its spin-off shows have all flopped and even Baragona admits that the most recent Drag Race Season 9 finale only got 895,000 viewers.
+And while RuPaul’s Drag Race is currently entering its 10th season, its spin-off shows have all flopped.
+Even Baragona admits that the most recent Drag Race Season 9 finale only got 895,000 viewers.

-Granted, VH1 is a cable channel, unlike ABC, so a gay Bachelor might instantly have an larger audience thanks its being a mainstream network.
-But considering that it took The Bachelor 18 seasons to present a bachelor of color — a Venezuelan man who referred to gay people as “perverts” — we doubt the heterocentrist, white-dominated show will diversify anytime soon.
+Granted, VH1 is a cable channel, unlike ABC, so a gay Bachelor might instantly have an larger audience on ABC thanks entirely to its being a mainstream network.
+But considering that it took The Bachelor 18 seasons to present a bachelor of color — a Venezuelan man who referred to gay people as “perverts” — we doubt that the heterocentrist, white-dominated show will diversify anytime soon.